Tanz0rz/haxe-fmod/README.md

 ## <a name="api-layers"></a>The API Layers

-Everything in 2.0 is layered, and every layer is public - the facade is a convenience, not a wall:
+Everything in 2.0 is layered, and every layer is public:

 | Layer | Use it for |
 |---|---|